osisoft/PI-Adapter/V1/Configuration/Health endpoint configuration.md

 ## Health endpoints schema

-The full schema definition for the health endpoint configuration is in the *System_HealthEndpoints_schema.json* file located in one of the folders listed below:
+The full schema definition for the health endpoint configuration is in the `System_HealthEndpoints_schema.json` file located in one of the following folders:

-Windows: *%ProgramFiles%\OSIsoft\Adapters\AdapterName\Schemas*
+Windows: `*%ProgramFiles%\OSIsoft\Adapters\AdapterName\Schemas`

-Linux: */opt/OSIsoft/Adapters/AdapterName/Schemas*
+Linux: `/opt/OSIsoft/Adapters/AdapterName/Schemas`

 ## Health endpoint parameters